Meet the Team

 Becky Reich is a career educator with more than 12 years’ experience as a teacher, trainer and facilitator.
 Her experience ranges from elementary to high school classroom instructor, curriculum trainer, youth development professional, coach and volunteer.
 She has a B.A. in Elementary Education with a Kindergarten Endorsement from Purdue University.
 In addition to her youth-focused work, she also has experience in business, sales, management and communications across the for-profit and nonprofit sectors.
 Prior to joining MCCOY, Becky was the National Instructional Coach at Think Through Learning.
 Becky currently serves as MCCOY’s director of training where she delivers and coordinates professional development opportunities for those who work with youth.
 She also manages MCCOY’s Program Quality Assessment process and is a certified trainer for YPQA Planning with Data.

-For the past eleven years, Juli has been the administrative assistant at MCCOY, sitting at the front desk to welcome visitors, handle A/P and A/R, help plan special events and update the Youth Activity Directory.
-Juli has a bachelor’s degree from Butler University where she worked in the English and journalism departments and in the Irwin Library.
-She has worked in the nonprofit sector for more than 19 years, previously within the faith-based world at Indiana Partners for Christian Unity & Mission, The Church Federation of Greater Indianapolis and the National Council of Churches’ Indiana Faith-Based Climate Change Campaign.
+For the past 13 years, Juli has been the administrative assistant at MCCOY, sitting at the front desk to welcome visitors, handle A/P and A/R, help plan special events and update the Youth Activity Directory.
+Juli has a bachelor’s degree from Butler University where she worked in the English and Journalism departments and in the Irwin Library.
+She has worked in the nonprofit sector for more than 28 years, previously within the faith-based world at Indiana Partners for Christian Unity & Mission, The Church Federation of Greater Indianapolis and the National Council of Churches’ Indiana Faith-Based Climate Change Campaign.
 Before the nonprofit world, Juli worked for 16 years with local HVAC engineers, R.E.
 Dimond and Associates.
 As a parent of three girls who attended Indianapolis Public Schools, Mrs. Van Wyk volunteered for 19 years on the Parent Advisory Council, textbook and interview committees and the planning team for Broad Ripple’s Small Schools.